Biku213/SnippetVerse-AI/README.md

 - **Continuous Improvement**: Track your progress and see how your coding skills evolve over time.

 ## Video Demo

-[[SnippetVerse AI Video Demo](https://github.com/user-attachments/assets/c8478694-cb86-4b17-bf7c-d8e5e267def6)]
+Watch this video demo for a walkthrough of SnippetVerse-AI [[SnippetVerse AI Video Demo](https://github.com/user-attachments/assets/c8478694-cb86-4b17-bf7c-d8e5e267def6)]
 ## Installation and Setup